8 Tips for successful Family Fun Runs with Kids

 There are plenty of race length options to choose from, even during the same event.
-Just recently, my family tackled Beat the Bridge.
-My daughter and I ran the 8K and my husband, sons and father-in-law did a 4K walk.
+Just recently, my family all ran in the the same event, but my daughter and I ran the 8K and my husband, sons and father-in-law did a 4K walk.
 The event also offered a 1-mile kids' run and a Diaper Derby Dash for kids ages 3 and younger.
 All event start times were staggered which made it easy for one family to participate in multiple events.

 Logistics can be tricky while sorting multiple people of multiple ages into multiple events.
 Here are some tips for keeping the fun in a Fun Run:

 1. Pick up your race packets as soon as you can.
 Do not wait until the morning of the race.
 The packets contain your bibs and timing chips which you affix to your shirts and shoes.
 It is MUCH easier to do this ahead of time.

 2. Fun Runs are usually early in the morning.
 Have your kids lay out all their gear, including shoes, the night before.
 Try to layer with something you can tie around waists.
 Most races have gear checks, but it can take a long time to check in or pick up and it's always better to avoid lines with kids.

 3. Keep breakfast simple.
 There are always snacks at the finish line.

 4. Read your Fun Run FAQ page on their website.
 Know if your race allows strollers or scooters or pets.
 Some do, some don't.